BraCR10/My-cripto/README.md

 # BraCoin  - Smart Contract

 Welcome! , this repository contains a smart contract made in the OP University - Costa Rica module.
-Doesn't follow a standard like ERC-20, was made to learn more about solidity and better understand how cryptocurrencies work once smart contract is deployed.For educational purposes
+Doesn't follow a standard like ERC-20, was made to learn more about solidity and better understand how cryptocurrencies work once smart contract is deployed.
+For educational purposes.

 ## Features